s-bose/wandern/README.md

-Robin is a small database migration tool for python.
+Wandern is a small database migration tool for python.